yunuservices/MCServerUpdater/README.md

 # MCServerUpdater

 > This is a simple program that will check for updates to Minecraft server jar and download them if they are available.
+> Also, it will boot up the server.jar when the update is successful.

 ## Download